The enforcement team deals with a wide range of environmental issues across Darlington, seven days a week.

 Fly tipping can attract a maximum fine of £50,000 and or imprisonment up to 5 years.
 We will also actively seek to take any vehicles involved in fly tipping and get the offender disqualified from driving.

 Private fly tipping is investigated by environmental health.
-To report it please contact 01325 388799 or firstname.lastname@example.org
+To report it please contact 01325 405111, option 5 or firstname.lastname@example.org

 Graffiti is often difficult and costly for councils to clean.
 Its removal can be very labour intensive and in many cases requires specialist machinery and materials to ensure that an area is completely cleared.